rfnshare/MobileAutomationFramework/README.md

 7. Generate allure reports with run script include log.
     ```
     HTML Report added, it will generate automatically with log.
-    Allure report will added later.
     ```
+   Install ```npm install -g allure-commandline --save-dev``` for allure report generate.
    This will create an HTML/allure report.
 You can find report, log, SS in project's reports root directory

 ### Usage